The MSc. in Food Science and Nutrition is a full-time taught course running for 3 semesters.

 - Human Nutrition

-International applicants must have obtained an academic Bachelor of Science degree or Engineer degree in a discipline related to the content of the programme.
-Candidates are expected to have basic science training in at least two of the following fields: mathematics, chemistry and biochemistry, biology and microbiology
+International applicants must have obtained an academic Bachelor of Science degree or Engineer degree in a discipline related to the content of the program.
+Candidates are expected to have basic science training in at least two of the following fields: mathematics, chemistry, and biochemistry, biology and microbiology

 Each application will be evaluated by the Educational Committee for admission and the personal interview with the applicant might be necessary.

-Applicants are expected to speak English enough to make oral presentation and participate actively in the courses and use internet to search for relevant information.
+Applicants are expected to speak English enough to make an oral presentation and participate actively in the courses and use the internet to search for relevant information.

 - present as an original research in food science and an evaluation of the associated scientific thesis